-Students are expected to meet all course activities and requirements as scheduled within the medical school curriculum.
-However, on rare occasion it may be necessary for a student to miss a required examination, due date for a paper, report or other course activity because of physician-certified illness, death in the immediate family, or other reason of comparable magnitude acceptable to the course leader or clerkship director.

-When possible, the student should talk with the course leader or clerkship director in advance of missing the required activity and request an exemption.
+Students are expected to participate in all course activities and meet all course requirements as scheduled within the School of Medicine curriculum.
+However, on rare occasion, it may be necessary for a student to miss a required examination, due date for a paper, report or other course activity because of physician-certified illness, death in the immediate family, or other reason of comparable magnitude acceptable to the course leader or clerkship director.
+When possible, the student should speak with the course leader or clerkship director in advance of missing the required activity and request an exemption.
 If advance notice is not feasible, the student should notify the course leader or clerkship director as soon as possible.